emmaLP/web-crawler/README.md

 ### Entrypoint

-The solution is written with an entrypoint being a CLI but the main functionality has been seprataed out in order to make it useable in other entrypoints such as an API.
+The solution is written with the entrypoint being a CLI but the main functionality has been separated out in order to make it useable in other scenarios such as an API.

-The CLI code passes a output channel to stream the links to the log while the application is processing and fetching any new links found
+The CLI code passes a output channel to stream the links to the log while the application is processing and fetching any new links found.

 ### Concurrency

-This web crawler leverages go channels and go routines to support concurrent processing of fetching found URLs.
+This web crawler leverages channels and goroutines to support concurrent processing of fetching found URLs and logging out the found URLS.
 The max concurrency in the CLI is currently hardcoded to 5 go routines, this could be exposed out in the CLI as a future improvements.

 The solution uses 2 channels.
 One channel leveraged to concurrently find all the URLs using goroutines where each goroutine will fetch a link and if the body contains more links, then the new links are added to this channel.